Clearing place: next steps

 Confirmation of Acceptance for Studies (CAS)

-Once you have firmly accepted an unconditional offer to study at Bristol and have sent us your passport details, we will email you a Confirmation of Acceptance of Studies (CAS).
+Once you have firmly accepted an unconditional offer to study at Bristol and have sent us a copy of your passport, we will email you a Confirmation of Acceptance of Studies (CAS).

 A CAS is a unique electronic reference number and accompanying electronic virtual document containing information about your course of study, as well as your personal details.
 It is not a paper document.